 Salon professionals, please stop asking, “Is this legal?”

-Whether or not it’s legal is absurd and completely irrelevant.
 Instead, ask yourself, “Is this fair, appropriate, or acceptable?”
 If the answer you come up with is no, ask yourself why.
-List it, think of suitable alternatives, schedule a meeting, and present your argument and your solutions to the salon owner.
+List it, think of suitable alternatives, schedule a meeting, then present your argument and your solutions to the salon owner.
 Stop accepting bullshit behaviors and complaining about them after-the-fact.

 Get better at saying no.